Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

 An Elastic Load Balancer automatically distributes incoming application traffic across multiple targets in numerous Availability Zones, such as EC2 instances, containers, and IP addresses.
 This improves the fault tolerance of the applications.
 ELB detects unhealthy instances and reroutes traffic to healthy instances until the unhealthy instances have been restored.
-It offers three types of load balancers that all feature high availability, automatic scaling, and robust security necessary to make your applications fault-tolerant.
+It offers three types of load balancers that all feature high availability, automatic scaling, and robust security necessary to make applications fault-tolerant.
 ELB integrates seamlessly with Amazon EC2, providing a fully managed load-balancing service.

 Subscribe For Free Demo